sparkfun/SparkFun_Tristimulus_Color_Sensor-OPT4048/docs/hardware_overview.md

 ??? tip "Need more measurements?"
-	For more information about the board's dimensions, users can download the [Eagle files](../assets/board_files/eagle_files.zip) for the board.
+	For more information about the board's dimensions, users can download the [Eagle files](assets/board_files/22638-SparkFun_Color_Sensor_OPT4048-EagleFiles.zip) for the 1" x 1" board, or the [Eagle files](assets/board_files/22639-SparkFun_Color_Sensor_OPT4048_Mini-EagleFiles.zip) for the Mini board.
 These files can be opened in Eagle and additional measurements can be made with the dimensions tool.

 	??? info ":octicons-download-16:{ .heart } Eagle - Free Download!"
 		Eagle is a [CAD]("computer-aided design") program for electronics that is free to use for hobbyists and students.
 However, it does require an account registration to utilize the software.